Crestron/CH5ShellUtilitiesCli/src/cli/generate-widget/README.md

 The generated file consists of the following:

 1. Widget Module - Based on the name of the widget as expressed in the table above.
-2. An onInit() method that gets called in the 'afterLoad' event listener.
+2. An onInit() method that gets called in the ch5-import-htmlsnippet load listener.
-3. One public method getOutput()
-4. Returns public method.

 ### {widget}.scss